How to resize C drive in Windows Server 2008 (R2)?

 Click OK and back to the main window, where C drive resized to 50GB by holding the 20GB free space from D. Press Apply on top left to execute, done!

 In summary, Windows Server 2008 Disk Management has the ability to resize existing partitions, but it is very limited.
-To resize C drive on Windows Server 2008 (R2), the 3rd party partitioning software is the best choice.
-The built-in Roll-Back Protection technology of NIUBI Partition Editor can ensure 100% data safety even if power failure or any other hardware issue occurred while resizing partitions.
+To resize C drive on Windows Server 2008 (R2), NIUBI Partition Editor is better choice.
+The built-in Roll-Back Protection technology is able to automatically reverts server to original status in a flash if any error occur while resizing partitions.
 It is 30% – 300% faster than other tools because of its unique file-moving algorithm.